Geranium Farm Home Who's Who on the Farm The Almost Daily eMo Subscriptions Coming Events Links

 Email Joanna at deaconj@geraniumfarm.org

 Debbie Sharp Loeb is a teacher by training in Reading, Elementary and Special Education.
 Her teaching career specialized in remedial reading before becoming a full-time mom to her special needs son, David.
-As a craftsperson, bead artist, quilter, great cook, creative homemaker, terrific spotter of cool new products and ideas, she has created Hodgepodge where you will find: recipes, household hints, stories about children, friends and relatives along with other cool stuff, interesting websites, and much more.
+As a craftsperson, photographer, quilter, great cook, creative homemaker, terrific spotter of cool new products and ideas, she has created Hodgepodge where you will find: recipes, household hints, stories about children, friends and relatives along with other cool stuff, interesting websites, and much more.
 At Hodgepodge you'll find a friendly place where readers can share and exchange ideas, not unlike hanging out after church at a Sunday morning coffee hour.

 She thought up the idea of "Pennies from Heaven" for the Geranium Farm as a fun and easy way in which children can raise money for Episcopal Relief and Development.
 Recently, she co-chaired a recipe book for her parish and someday would love to publish her own book from some of the ideas that have appeared in Hodgepodge.